engine-plus/StarLake/README.md

 Operations like update, delete, upsert, compaction are not actually delete the data files on the storage, if you want to cleanup the useless data, you can perform a Cleanup operation.

-By default, Cleanup operation will clean up the data which last modified time before 5 hours, you can set spark.engineplus.star.cleanup.interval to modify this time.
+By default, Cleanup operation will clean up the data which last modified time before 5 hours, you can set `spark.engineplus.star.cleanup.interval` to modify it.

-Parameter spark.engineplus.star.cleanup.parallelism is used to control the parallelism when listing files, default value is 50.
+Parameter `spark.engineplus.star.cleanup.parallelism` is used to control the parallelism when listing files, default value is 50.
 If the table has to much partitions and files, you can appropriate adjust it.

 ### 7.1 Code Examples
 ```scala